Antiz96/arch-update/README.md

 ### Modify the check cycle

-If you enabled the [automated upddates checks](#automated-updates-checks), a check for available updates is automatically launched at boot and then once each 6 hours.
+If you enabled the [automated updates checks](#automated-updates-checks), a check for available updates is automatically launched at boot and then once each 6 hours.

 If you want to customize the check cycle, run `systemctl --user edit --full arch-update.timer` and modify the `OnUnitActiveSec` value to your liking.
 For instance, if you want `Arch-Update` to check for new updates every 4 hours instead: